rgalanakis/robgforpps/_pages/policy.md

 Increasing housing supply would also offset PPS’s enrollment decline.
 PPS's projected enrollment declines are _by far_ larger than our neighbors (most of which will grow), and the biggest factor in outmigration is _by far_ the cost of housing.
 New families are leaving because they cannot afford to live in our city.

+On top of this, PPS is one of the largest landholders in the city.
+Many properties sit vacant, and PPS has resisted selling them.
+There's no reason we should be holding onto these properties.
+Their sale can raise funds, reduce maintenance and liabilities, and increase housing supply (and enrollment).

-And to top it off, increased enrollment is revenue-positive for PPS.
+It gets better: increased enrollment is revenue-positive for PPS.
 Additional students are served by the same fixed costs that are already paid for.
 And of course, the additional housing leads to additional property taxes to fund PPS.

 **Multi-solving policy: Advocate for broad upzoning and increased housing supply to improve student performance and increase enrollment.**

+**Multi-solving policy: Sell unused property to raise funds, reduce maintenance and liabilities, and increase housing supply and enrollment.**

 {% include sectionend.html %}